 More subjects are being taught in a day, and the subjects are more complex.
 Sometimes, the school day itself is longer.
 This is especially true for children who also engage in extracurricular and co-curricular activities.

 More time spent on academic pursuits often means less time spent with friends.
-However, children in the middle school age group usually feel a strong need for inclusion.
+However, children in this age group usually feel a powerful need for inclusion.
 Also, wanting to be part of a group and be accepted can feel quite overwhelming.

 Children may experience moments of vulnerability, embarrassment, shyness and isolation.
 Therefore, they need more support, guidance and acceptance at this stage.